FIRST CORINTHIANS

 Jews demand signs and Greeks look for wisdom, but we preach Christ crucified: a stumbling block to Jews and foolishness to Gentiles, but to those whom God has called, both Jews and Greeks, Christ the power of God and the wisdom of God.
 1 Corinthians 1:22-24

 The Jews are a very practical people.
 They look for God’s work to be verified with miraculous signs (Jn.
 2:18; 6:30).
-Unfortunately, they expected a messianic deliverer to come with great signs and wonders, and that this messiah would deliver them from Roman subjection.
+Unfortunately, they expected a Messianic deliverer to come with great signs and wonders, and that this messiah would deliver them from Roman subjection.
 This caused them to miss the real Messiah who came as a Suffering Servant and who delivered people primarily in the spiritual realm.
 Dummelow sums up the peculiarities of the two groups of people: “The Jews will not believe unless a miracle is wrought before their eyes; the Greeks will accept no truth that is not commended by philosophical speculation” 53 The Jews had little interest in speculative thought and the Greeks had little patience with miracles.
 Rather, they were prone to consider them as superstition.54

 In the face of both these groups, Jews and Gentiles, Paul preached the simple message of Christ crucified.
 This was a stumbling block to Jews as we have seen.
 The Greek word for stumbling block is skandalon.
 It is the picture of a trigger mechanism found on an animal trap.
 55 So the cross was a scandalous thing to Greeks and Jews.
 The cross was pure foolishness to the Greeks or Gentiles.
 Trinity Evangelical professor, Jay Smith, reports: “The Roman historian Tacitus referred to Christianity as ‘the pernicious superstition’…The Roman biographer Suetonius called it a mischievous superstition…” 56 “The Greeks and Romans looked on one crucified as the lowest of criminals, so how could such a one be considered a savior?”
 57